whitej42/williams-eng-acc-assessment/README.md

 - **Networking**: API endpoints should only be accessed inside a private network and any public endpoints should to be tightly controlled and monitored.

 ### Build & Release Strategy
-- Leverage blue-green deployments or canary releases
+- Leverage blue-green deployments or canary releases.
-- Automated image build pipelines to staging and production environments
+- Automated image build pipelines to staging and production environments.
 - Builds triggered based on branch e.g. develop to staging, main to production etc.
 - Automated testing in pipelines for data and code validation.